sourcegraph/sourcegraph-public-snapshot/doc/batch_changes/references/batch_spec_yaml_reference.md

 ## [`changesetTemplate.published`](#changesettemplate-published)

 Whether to publish the changeset.
-This may be a boolean value (ie `true` or `false`), `'draft'`, or [an array to only publish some changesets within the campaign](#publishing-only-specific-changesets).
+This may be a boolean value (ie `true` or `false`), `'draft'`, or [an array to only publish some changesets within the batch change](#publishing-only-specific-changesets).

-An unpublished changeset can be previewed on Sourcegraph by any person who can view the campaign, but its commit, branch, and pull request aren't created on the code host.
+An unpublished changeset can be previewed on Sourcegraph by any person who can view the batch change, but its commit, branch, and pull request aren't created on the code host.

 When `published` is set to `draft` a commit, branch, and pull request / merge request are being created on the code host **in draft mode**.
 This means: